Skillmon/tex_insertionsort/README.md

 the comparison is done using an `\ifdim` test.
 The list is sorted ascending respective of these values.

-For example to sort a list of integers, you'd use something like the following (or an equivalent but faster definition):
+For example to sort a list of integers, you'd use something like the following:

 ```latex
 \long\def\is@C@getvalue#1{%